-In late 1999,the closing days of the millennium, a story broke about a popular picture that was being emailed around the world.
-Matt Drudge a right wing radio commentator who at the time had a show on FOX was actually prevented from airing the photo.
+In late 1999, the closing days of the millennium, a story broke about a popular picture that was being emailed around the world.
+Matt Drudge a right-wing radio commentator who at the time had a show on FOX was actually prevented from airing the photo.
 The shot was of an operation with what appeared to by a baby’s arm reaching out of its mother’s womb and grabbing the surgeon’s finger.
 The picture was immediately seized upon by the anti-abortion establishment, which ensured that it would become an iconic picture.

 Spina bifida is a disease were a baby developing inside its mother’s womb has a small lesion on its back exposing the spinal column.
 While the baby swims around the womb it hits the uterus walls and if the exposed spinal column hits the uterus walls the spinal nerves can be damaged.
 By the time the baby is brought to term irreversible damage is done.
-The results differ depending on the extent of the harm with some children being able to control their bowels and walk using crutches but others are forced to use wheel chairs, suffer from learning problems and endure endless operations to fix chronic life threatening issues.
+The results differ depending on the extent of the harm with some children being able to control their bowels and walk using crutches but others are forced to use wheelchairs, suffer from learning problems and endure endless operations to fix chronic life-threatening issues.

 Enter the doctors

-In 1992 two doctors, Dr. Joseph Bruner and Dr. Noel Tulipan, met for lunch at Vanderbilt hospital.
-Tulipan treated many spina bifida patients but felt that the damage could be lessoned if the lesion or opening that allowed the spinal damage could be closed as soon as it was detected.
+In 1992 two doctors, Dr. Joseph Bruner and Dr. Noel Tulipan met for lunch at Vanderbilt hospital.
+Tulipan treated many spina bifida patients but felt that the damage could be lessened if the lesion or opening that allowed the spinal damage could be closed as soon as it was detected.
 At the time, technology forced surgeons to wait until the baby was delivered before they could close the spinal column.
-Burner seeing the potential of a pre-birth operation suggested the two work together to perfect a surgical operation where they would operate on the foetus in the womb, “The idea,” Tulipan recalls, “was that we could prevent enough of the secondary injuries, so that more spina bifida children would have a chance to walk.”
+Burner seeing the potential of a pre-birth operation suggested the two work together to perfect a surgical operation where they would operate on the fetus in the womb, “The idea,” Tulipan recalls, “was that we could prevent enough of the secondary injuries, so that more spina bifida children would have a chance to walk.”

 The two spent years practicing and perfecting the operation before settling on a procedure where they would remove the uterus, place it on the mother’s stomach, drain the amniotic fluid, operate on the fetus, refill the uterus, place it back in the mother and then allow the baby to continue full term.
 The operation soon had some success and word began to spread.
 Letters and emails starting pouring in.
 Some letters were from grown spina bifida patients who felt that the operation was playing god, risking the life of the fetus in order to create a “perfect” baby.
 However, most of the communication was from desperate parents willing to risk the surgery.